Bryan Center Studios

 Studio 1 features state-of-the-art LED lighting as well as a teleprompter, green screen, black or blue curtains, or a white sheet for background.
 You have the option to bring your own equipment or use the studio's 4k camera.

 Access to the studio is only available to Duke University or Health System employees who work in media or communications and have completed an orientation at the studio.
 Email the OIT Service Desk (email@example.com) to request training for Studio 1.
 Once training is completed, the studio will be available 24/7 for any Duke-related project and can be reserved in Outlook using the studio name “BCS Studio 1.”

 BCS Studio 3

 This “self-service” video production studio is available 24/7 to all Duke University and Health students, faculty, and staff.
 The studio features green screen and black curtain as well as a camera and boom mic.

 It can be used for recording or Zoom webcasts or any Duke related media production project.
 We offer training on the recording equipment and software for classes or student groups that request it.
-The studio can be reserved by inviting (studio Outlook name) via Microsoft Outlook.
+The studio can be reserved by inviting (BCS Studio 3) via Microsoft Outlook.
 It is booked on a first come, first served basis.